winterForestStump/application_project/README.md

 ## Task description:
 The central focus of this project is **the implementation of an ML solution for the identification and classification of dangerous goods labels on trailers**.
 Beyond that optionally additional functionalities can be added, which will be implemented depending on the time available:
-* Integration and comparison with existing booking data from the LHG logistics system
+* (Otional) Integration and comparison with existing booking data from the LHG logistics system
-* Display of deviations in a web frontend
+* (Otional) Display of deviations in a web frontend
-* Implementation of a push mechanism (e-mail) for notification of deviations The language and technology used to implement the requirements can be freely selected.
+* (Otional) Implementation of a push mechanism (e-mail) for notification of deviations The language and technology used to implement the requirements can be freely selected.
 For a possible integration into the IT system landscape of the LHG a Docker container is suitable.

 The LHG provides the following data: